Double Bass Lessons | Bass Guitar Lessons, Cello Lessons | Aural Lessons, Ensemble Coaching, Theory Lessons, Online Lessons

 - Suitability: All ages from 6 up!

 Each lesson is suited to the needs of the student.
 Beginner students start with a strong focus on technique and posture to ensure that enjoyment and expression can take place in both practice and performance.
-In the early stages a variety of repertoire is covered including a lot of the ABRSM syllabus’ (or Trinity Rock & Pop for bass guitar) but also includes anything from Johnny Cash through to the Red Hot Chili Peppers.
+In the early stages a variety of repertoire is covered including a lot of the Trinity syllabus’ (or Trinity Rock & Pop for bass guitar) but also includes anything from Johnny Cash through to the Red Hot Chili Peppers.

 Aural, theory, and musicianship are all built in to lessons as the student develops so that advanced techniques and repertoire can be incorporated in to lessons right through to diploma level performance.
-Examinations are strongly encouraged however if a student is indifferent to this performances are a great motivator.
+Examinations are encouraged however if a student is indifferent to this then performances are a great motivator.
 Each student should be proud of the hard work that has gone in to learning an instrument and share the musical expression they have, either with family or (if courageous enough!) public performance.